openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    conversion

-The value of a type *T* expression is always suitable for the assignment to a type *T* variable:
+The value of a type *T* expression is always suitable for the assignment to a type *T* variable only if:

--  the expression value type is compatible (see :ref:`Compatible Types`) with the expression type (see :ref:`Reference Types` for the variables of a reference type); and
+-  The expression value type is compatible (see :ref:`Compatible Types`) with the expression type (see :ref:`Reference Types` for the variables of a reference type); and
--  the value stored in a variable is compatible with the variable type.
+-  The value stored in a variable is compatible with the variable type.

 .. index::
    value